shubham15400/Dialogflow_webAPI/README.md

-<h2>Flask Appliction integration with DialogFlow Chatbot</h2><br>
+<h2>Flask Application integration with Dialogflow Chatbot</h2><br>
-In this project Flask application is integrated via Web service API to Dialogflow via Web service API hosted by Render.
+In this project, the Flask application is integrated into Dialogflow via Web service API hosted on Render.